gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 {: .notice--success}

 **The downside:**
 GNSS-SDR package updates need to undergo an acceptance process before they are included in the different distributions, so it might not be the ultimate version of the source code.
-The same applies for the dependency libraries.
+The same applies for dependency libraries.
 {: .notice--danger}

 If everything went fine, you can directly jump into how to get your [first position fix]({{ "/my-first-fix/" | relative_url }}).
 If your Operating System release still does not include the GNSS-SDR package, you can [build it from source](#source).